Africa produces edible termites at rates unrivalled in the land of marsupials because the African insects are grazers rather than wood-eaters.

 Please join us here at the Bio-edge with your own comments.
 In the discussion below we encourage links to any evidence supporting either Prof. Mumblebard or Robin and the Honey Badger.
 Illustrations are welcome but please cite all sources or we may be forced under copyright to delete your comment.

-Featured image: The aardwolf (Proteles cristatus) by Dominik Käuferle (CC BY-SA 3.0, Aardwolf)
+Featured image: The numbat (Myrmecobius fasciatus) by Helenabella (CC BY-SA 3.0, Numbat)